shruti3009/HackerRankCodes/README.md

 # HackerRankCodes
-This repository holds my python solutions for HackerRank
+This repository holds python solutions for HackerRank